tsmith512/callboard/README.md

 ### Retrospective: was it useful and did it work?

+The goals were:

-The goals were to make sure everyone had the prep time they needed for each item on the schedule so we were ready to start on time each evening, to minimize surprises if the schedule had to change, and make it easy for me to _not_ have to think about either.
+- To make sure everyone had the prep time they needed for each item on the schedule so we were ready to start on time each evening,
+- To minimize surprises if the schedule had to change,
+- And to make it easy for me to _not_ have to think about either.

 So, yes!
 This bit of cross-disciplinary nerdiness worked out well.
 It was useful to have a brain backup because pre-show hours can be very busy.

 ### Future roadmap / current limitations